Barberio et al., 2017 - Comments

 (Data available on-line at https://www150.statcan.gc.ca/t1/tbl1/en ...
 1310033401

-The TSH "normal range" has been very controversial for many years, and is now commonly given as 0.4 - 4 mIU/L, although many are advocating for a much narrower range.
+The TSH "normal range" for adults has been very controversial for many years and is now commonly set at 0.4 - 4 mIU/L, although many are advocating for a much lower upper limit.

-Over 50 major studies in the last 20 years have shown significant associations of TSH levels in the upper range of "normal" with many adverse health conditions (PFPC, 2020).
+Over 70 major studies in the last 20 years have shown significant associations of TSH levels in the upper range of "normal" with many adverse health conditions.

 This is an urgent and important issue.